 There are similarly hundreds of internal systems within Jyotisha.
 Just as a diagnosing physician cannot possibly"guess " what is wrong with a patient (unless they have a lucky hit), a Jyotishi cannot"guess " which of the hundreds of planetary interactions is dominating the person's consciousness, unless we have some specific background.

 So yes, it will help both of us if you can articulate the situation as fully as possible.
 The outcome that you are hoping to achieve is very important for me to know.
 If there is a Jyotisha block to that outcome we can evaluate it and see if there is anything you can do to remove the block.
 Very often there is.

 If another person is intimately involved (spouse, lover, parent, child, business partner, etc.) and you can obtain the birth place, time, and date for that person, that is also very helpful in determining the outcome of a situation.

 Letter to a client requesting a reading regarding a taboo social relationship:

 Your romantic situation profiles a very common karmic predicament.
-But for all its common popularity, it is "taboo" i.e., this relationship challenges bourgeois moral standards.
+But for all its common popularity, it is "taboo" , this relationship challenges bourgeois moral standards.